Partitioned Matching Games for International Kidney Exchange: Introduction

-over all matchings of ${\cal M}$.
 As a more refined selection, we may want to select a matching from ${\cal M}$ that is even lexicographically minimal.
 That is, let be the vector obtained by reordering the components $|x_p-u_p(M)|$ non-increasingly.
-We now say that $M$ is {\it lexicographically minimal} for~$x$ if $d(M)$ is lexicographically minimal over all matchings $M\in {\cal M}$.
-Note that every lexicographically minimal matching in ${\cal M}$ is minimal, but the reverse might not be true.
+We say that $M$ is {\it strongly close to}~$x$ if $d(M)$ is lexicographically minimal over all matchings $M\in {\cal M}$.
+Note that every {strongly close} matching in ${\cal M}$ is {weakly close}, but the reverse might not be true.

 From now on, if $w\equiv 1$ on $G$, we consider the {\it actual} number of incoming kidneys that country~$p$ will receive in a certain round if $M$ is used.
 That is, we let for every $p\in N$, $u_p(M)$ be equal to We say that the vector $(s_1(M),\ldots, s_n(M))$ is the {\it actual} allocation for a certain round.
 Note that $s_1(M)+\cdots + s_n(M)=2v(N)$ for every $M\in {\cal M}$, so formally we should consider $u_p=\frac{1}{2}s_p$ instead of~$s_p$.
 However, for our proofs it does not matter.
 Moreover, by defining $s_p$ as above we have a more natural definition in terms of actual numbers of kidneys.
 This is a natural utility function, both due to its simplicity and because in practice the weights $w(e)$ are sparsely spread, as we explained above.